Tencent/GT/android/README.md

 ### <font color=#436EEE>Ⅱ. Importing GT SDK </font>

+Currently there are two ways to import our sdk:

+First, import gradle dependencies: compile 'com.tencent.wstt.gt:gt-sdk:3.1.0' or implementation 'com.tencent.wstt.gt:gt-sdk:3.1.0';

+#### Notes：

+1) Sdk imported from gradle supports armeabi, armeabi-v7a, arm64-v8a, and x86 ABIs.
+Please be careful about path matching if your projects compile native libraries or you want to import some third-party native libraries;

+2) The minimum Android version is 5.0 (API level 21).

-GTDemo is a good example of how to import GT SDK into target application.
+Second, our GTDemo, is a good example of how to import GT SDK into target application.

 #### Notes：